AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 * **Optional:** [Implement Single Sign On (SSO)](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console#subscription-migration-complete){target="_blank"} before user migration.

+   >[!NOTE]
+   >
+   >There are differences between Marketo Engage supported SSO and Adobe Admin Console SSO.
+As such, changes to your configuration may need to be implemented.

 * **Optional:** Customize the [desired maximum session life](https://helpx.adobe.com/enterprise/using/authentication-settings.html#advanced-settings){target="_blank"} prior to user migration for Marketo Engage users to remain authenticated.

 * Learn what to communicate with your System Administrators in the [Sample Email section](#announce-the-migration-timeline).